Dankwansere/aop-routing/README.md

 # Aop-Routing
 Provides the capability to perform [Imperative and Popstate navigation](https://medium.com/analytics-vidhya/angular-routing-imperative-vs-popstate-7d254b495c54) operations in Angular through the ease of typescript decorators, **without the need to import the Angular Router object**

+**List of features include**
+* Imperative navigation using decorators
+* PopState navigation using decorators
+* Custom navigation logic to override default navigation logigc
+* Dynamically add new path to routing table at runtime
+* Dynamically change the component of a path at runtime
+* Dynamically add/remove CanActivate guards at runtime

 # Installation
 Aop-Routing runs on NodeJs and is available as an NPM package